-Procurement and Contracting Services Elections Canada 30 Victoria Street Gatineau QC K1A 0M6
+[insert name at contract award] [insert title] Procurement and Contracting Services Elections Canada 30 Victoria Street Gatineau QC K1A 0M6 Tel: [insert at contract award] E-mail: First.Last@elections.ca

-Tel: 819-Fax: 819-E-mail:

 - 4.01.02 The Contracting Authority is responsible for the management of the Contract, and any changes to the Contract must be authorized in writing by the Contracting Authority.
-The Contractor must not perform work in excess of or outside the scope of the Contract based on verbal or written requests or instructions from anybody other than the Contracting Authority. - 4.01.03 Elections Canada may change the name of the representative designated as Contracting Authority by sending a written notice to the Contractor.
+The Contractor must not perform work in excess of or outside the scope of the Contract based on verbal or written requests or instructions from anybody other than the Contracting Authority. - 4.01.03 Elections Canada may change the name of the representative designated as the Contracting Authority by sending a written notice to the Contractor.